alttch/psrt/README.md

 PSRT is pub-sub protocol, optimized for industrial needs: low latency, slow channels and large payloads.

+PSRT can process 100K+ messages on a single node with very low latencies (<1ms).

 ## Why not MQTT?

 We love MQTT.
 And we use MQTT a lot.
 There are cases where MQTT ideally fits